namboy94/kudubot/README.md

 messengerbot is a bot framework that allows running a bot on a multitude of messaging services

+This project was formerly known as whatsbot and whatsapp-bot.

 Currently supported are:

 * Email